Hurt Your Head?

 What Should You Do?

 1. Immediately visit you physician or your nearest Emergency Room or Urgent Care Facility.

-2. Completing the linked standardized questionnaire may help your doctor’s examination.
+2. Completing the Post-Concussion Symptom Questionnaire may help your doctor’s examination.

 Is it likely that there is a structural brain injury or “brain bleed” that would be visible on a CT scan?

 Is there evidence of functional brain impairment that could indicate a concussion?

 Brain injuries need prompt attention.
 And they aren’t always easy to detect.
 So it’s important to get any head injury checked.
 The most common option for head injury assessment today is to go to the emergency room for a CT scan.
 Now there is a new assessment option: the BrainScope® One head injury assessment device.